You need to get in touch with the Environmental Health Service, Trading Standards Officer and Planning Department of your local authority.

 Unless you are going to have lots of visitors to the house or producing large quantities of food, you may not need to get planning permission.
 But check with the Planning Department.

-A government website, www.defra.gov.uk, has some additional useful information on issues concerning food and drink.
+– which will have some additional useful information on issues concerning food and drink businesses.